One of the first things that your veterinarian will want to do is get your dog’s history from you.

 - were there any changes in urination

-- are they acting abnormally (vomiting, lethargic, diarrhea, etc.)
+- are they acting abnormally (vomiting, lethargy, diarrhea, etc.)

 To help you to not miss anything, grab your FREE Veterinary Visit Checklists.